Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Practical Implications

 \subsection{Reliable Software Engineering Agents}

-Although advanced coding agents~\citep{anthropic2025claude45systemcard,openai_gpt52codex2025} have pushed performance on standard benchmarks~\citep{jimenez2024swebench} to an impressive degree, the disparity between passing a controlled test and safely modifying a production-level codebase stresses the urgent need for an agent UQ framework.
-Agent UQ enables a more controllable exploration and commitment mechanism, wherein the agentic system knows uncertainty over bug patch candidates and decides whether to gather more evidence, e.g., check more files, or commit to a fix.
-Besides, considering \textit{uncertainty-triggered rollback and branching algorithm}, in which an agent treats increasing uncertainty after an action as a signal to revert or branch by mirroring the checkpoint-rollback workflows of human engineers.
-These highlight the potential of UQ for reliable agentic coders.
+Although advanced coding agents~\citep{anthropic2025claude45systemcard,openai_gpt52codex2025} have pushed performance on standard benchmarks~\citep{jimenez2024swebench} to an impressive degree, the disparity between passing a controlled test and safely modifying a production-level codebase stresses the urgent need for a reliable agent UQ framework.
+Agent UQ enables a more controllable exploration and commitment mechanism, wherein the agentic system knows uncertainty over bug patch candidates and decides whether to gather more evidence, e.g., check more files, commit to a fix, or interact with the user.
+Besides, \textit{uncertainty-triggered rollback and branching algorithm}, in which an agent treats increasing uncertainty after an action as a signal to revert or branch by mirroring the checkpoint-rollback workflows of human engineers, can lead to reliable agentic coders.